 Women tend to feel more unhappy with their bodies than men.
 90% of teenage girls say they are unhappy with their bodies.
 Large numbers of girls say that they hold themselves back from doing things they’d like to do for fear of their bodies being criticised (7).

-Women may also be hiding their mental health struggles, writing them off as normal, or keeping them secret for fear of judgement.
+Women may also be minimising their mental health struggles, writing them off as normal, or keeping them secret for fear of judgement.
 Analysis of 15,000 secondary pupils by Steer Education found that thousands of girls as young as 11 are hiding signs of deep distress from their parents and teachers (8).

 The statistics paint a bleak picture, but it’s not all bad news.